Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Background and Related Work

-Evaluation plays a critical role in ensuring the performance and safety of LLM agents across different deployment contexts.
-LLM agents require multi-faceted evaluation strategies that extend beyond model accuracy to encompass various factors like reasoning and planning quality, system-level interactions, and dynamic adaptation~\cite{xia2024ai}.
-Evaluation serves several key functions: verifying \textbf{accuracy and functional correctness}~\cite{openaioptimizingllm}, examining \textbf{quality and risk attributes} such as fairness~\cite{wang2024beyond,tang2024prioritizing}, and conducting \textbf{capability evaluations} to identify both intended behaviors and potential unintended consequences~\cite{phuong2024evaluating}.
-Additionally, continuous evaluation enables \textbf{adaptive improvements and risk control}, allowing agents to refine their behavior over time~\cite{wu2024streambench}.
+Evaluation is central to ensuring that LLM agents perform reliably and safely across deployment contexts.
+Beyond model accuracy, LLM agents require evaluation of reasoning and planning quality, system-level interactions, and dynamic adaptation over time~\cite{xia2024ai}.
+Evaluation serves multiple purposes, including checking task correctness~\cite{openaioptimizingllm}, examining quality attributes and risks such as fairness~\cite{wang2024beyond,tang2024prioritizing}, and characterizing capabilities and potential unintended consequences~\cite{phuong2024evaluating}.
+Furthermore, continuous evaluation supports adaptive improvement and risk control by allowing agents and their surrounding systems to refine behavior in response to observed outcomes~\cite{wu2024streambench}.
+The subsections below situate existing LLM agent evaluation methods, connect them to work that learns from evaluation, and position EDDOps relative to established software development practices.

-Despite its importance, existing evaluation practices struggle to meet the demands of LLM agents due to their \textbf{complex system architecture} and \textbf{adaptive operational behavior}.
-Unlike conventional AI models and systems, LLM agents integrate multiple components—such as context engines, planning modules, memory, and guardrails—each of which contributes to overall performance.
-These interdependencies introduce new challenges in designing comprehensive evaluation methodologies.